 Endurance: Best Provider

 Endurance is a direct service provider, meaning it handles all claims and payments directly instead of going through a third-party administrator.
-Endurance customers can choose between six coverage options, each of which comes with a free year of Endurance Elite Membership.
-This includes perks like roadside assistance, ID theft coverage, member discounts at select retailers, repair financing, key fob replacement, and tire repairs or replacements.
+Endurance customers can choose between six coverage options, each of which comes with a free year of Endurance Elite Benefits.
+This includes perks like roadside assistance, ID theft coverage, total loss protection, repair financing, key fob replacement, and tire repairs or replacements.

 Learn more about this provider in our full Endurance warranty review, and click below to get a free quote.